dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ### Sample custom logger configuration

+The sample:

+* Is designed to be a very basic sample that sets the color of the log console by event ID and log level.
+Loggers generally don't change by event ID and are not specific to log level.
-The sample creates different colored console entries per log level and event ID using the following configuration type:
+* Creates different colored console entries per log level and event ID using the following configuration type:

 [!code-csharp[](index/samples/3.x/CustomLogger/ColoredConsoleLogger/ColoredConsoleLoggerConfiguration.cs?name=snippet)]